RJAIN-27/SlackBot-CSC510/Deploy.md

 # Deployment
 The goal of this milestone is to demonstrate a fully deployed version of our Library Bot- L.I.B.R.A.
-This slack bot is present in the slack team https://rajshreegroup.slack.com/.
-The **Librarybot** channel can be used for testing.
+This slack bot is present in the slack workspace https://rajshreegroup.slack.com/ in the **Librarybot** channel.
 We have deployed the bot in the AWS environment using Ansible.

 ### Requirements